1. Differing expectations can cause conflict

-Even if you’re giving the company to a family member, you may require an objective valuation to ease family disputes, plan your estate and optimize your tax treatment.
+Even if you’re giving the company to a family member, you may require a third-party valuation to ease conflict, plan your estate and optimize tax treatment.

-Because of the complexity and stakes, it’s helpful to hire a professional valuator to help you set a selling price and determine whether a buyer’s offer is reasonable.
-A tax expert can also tell you how the various valuation options impact your tax liability in a sale.
+Because of the complexity and stakes, it’s helpful to hire a chartered business valuator to get an objective and realistic understanding of your company’s valuation or determine whether a buyer’s offer is reasonable.